-Famous Floridians that we talk about here are mainly from the pages of history.
-You won't find much about currently famous football or basketball stars, golfers, movie stars or such.
+The famous Floridians that we talk about here are from the pages of history.
+You won't find anything about currently famous football or basketball stars, golfers, movie stars or such.

 We instead focus on famous Floridians from the earliest times of the state to more recent years.
 There are no cut off dates, and we understand that we can't include all people who deserve to be on this list.

 This is an incomplete list of famous Floridians and could be expanded almost forever, but we had to start somewhere.

 A famous Floridian does not have to have been born in the state, but should have spent a significant amount of time living here and/or shaping events in the state.

 Julius Edwin Adderly was a jazz alto saxophonist who gained fame during the 1950s and 1960s.
 He was originally from Tampa, and lived in Tallahassee for awhile because his parents taught at Florida A&M. For a time he was the music teacher at Dillard High School in Fort Lauderdale.

 He was a herpetologist and writer who was an expert on snakes and crocodiles.
 He founded the Reptile Institute in Silver Springs and ran it for 46 years.
 He was famous for his demonstrations of handling rattlesnakes, alligators, and other creatures.
 He starred in many documentary films and was world famous for his expertise and showmanship.